britram/taps-transports/draft-ietf-taps-transports-06.md

 * Confidentiality
 * Data integrity
-* Data authenticity
+* Peer authentication (optional)
+* Perfect forward secrecy (optional)

-* Optionally authentication of the peer entity
+The authentication of the peer entity can be omitted; a common web use case is where the server is authenticated and the client is not.

-[Note: Both TLS and DTLS provide replay protection, although it is optional in DTLS.
-The TLS RFC discusses this only in the security considerations and thus views it as a feature that is implicit in the ones listed above.
-DTLS mentions it as an explicit feature.]
+TLS also provides a completely anonymous operation mode in which neither peer's identity is authenticated.

-The authentication of the peer entity can be omitted, although this is a rare use case.
-In many use cases (e.g. the Web), authentication is not mutual, however (e.g. only the Web server is authenticated, but not the client).
-It is important to note that TLS itself does not specify how a peering entity is to be authenticated.
-This is part of the application logic; i.e. the authentication decision rests with the application.
-As an example, in the common use case of authentication by means of an X.509 certificate, it is the application's decision whether the certificate of the peering entity is acceptable for the purposes of the application or whether the handshake should be aborted.
+It is important to note that TLS itself does not specify how a peering entity's identity should be interpreted.
+For example, in the common use case of authentication by means of an X.509 certificate, it is the application's decision whether the certificate of the peering entity is acceptable for authorization decisions.
+Perfect forward secrecy, if enabled and supported by the selected algorithms, ensures that traffic encrypted and captured during a session at time t0 cannot be later decrypted at time t1 (t1 > t0), even if the long-term secrets of the communicating peers are later compromised.

-As DTLS is used over the unreliable UDP transport, it needs to add three features to provide the same security guarantees as TLS:
+As DTLS is generally used over an unreliable datagram transport such as TCP, applications will need to tolerate loss, re-ordered, or duplicated datagrams.
-* Message fragmentation
-* Message reordering
-* Message loss

-As a result, DTLS provides features that UDP lacks.

-[EDITOR'S NOTE: Need to describe how this is achieved?]
+Like TLS, DTLS conveys application data in a sequence of independent records.
+However, because records are mapped to unreliable datagrams, there are several features unique to DTLS that are not applicable to TLS:

+* Record replay detection (optional)
+* Record size negotiation (estimates of PMTU and record size expansion factor)
+* Coveyance of IP don't fragment (DF) bit settings by application
+* An anti-DoS stateless cookie mechanism (optional)

+Generally, DTLS follows the TLS design as closely as possible.
+To operate over datagrams, DTLS includes a sequence number and limited forms of retransmission and fragmentation for its internal operations.
+The sequence number may be used for detecting replayed information, according to the windowing procedure described in Section 4.1.2.6 of {{RFC6347}}.
+Note also that DTLS bans the use of stream ciphers, which are essentially incompatible when operating on independent encrypted records.

 ### Interface Description

-TLS is commonly used with a socket-like interface, although details can vary between implementations.
-This is particularly true for the choice which cryptographic algorithms to use, see below.

-[TODO: DTLS interface]

-Both TLS and DTLS allow to employ a multitude of cipher suites for encryption, hashing and applying message integrity.
-It is no easy task to choose safe settings here. {{RFC7525}} provides guidance.

-[TODO: list the RFCs?]
-[TODO: more detail?]
+TLS is commonly invoked using an API provided by packages such as OpenSSL, wolfSSL, or GnuTLS.
+Using such APIs entails the manipulation of several important abstractions, which fall into the following categories: long-term keys and algorithms, session state, and communications/connections.
+There may also be special APIs required to deal with time and/or random numbers, both of which are needed by a variety of encryption algorithms and protocols.

+Considerable care is required in the use of TLS APIs in order to create a secure application.
+The programmer should have at least a basic understanding of encryption and digital signature algorithms and their strengths, public key infrastructure (including X.509 certificates and certificate revocation), and the sockets API.
+See {{RFC7525}} and {{RFC7457}}, as mentioned above.

+As an example, in the case of OpenSSL, the primary abstractions are the library itself and method (protocol), session, context, cipher and connection.
+After initializing the library and setting the method, a cipher suite is chosen and used to configure a context object.
+Session objects may then be minted according to the parameters present in a context object and associated with individual connections.
+Depending on how precisely the programmer wishes to select different algorithmic or protocol options, various levels of details may be required.

 ### Transport Protocol Components

 Both TLS and DTLS employ a layered architecture.
 The lower layer is commonly called the record protocol.
-It is responsible for fragmenting messages, applying message authentication codes (MACs), encrypting data, and sending it via the underlying transport protocol.
-Several essential protocols run on top of the record protocol in order to carry out the handshake and establish a secure session.
+It is responsible for fragmenting messages, applying message authentication codes (MACs), encrypting data, and invoking transmission from the underlying transport protocol.
+DTLS augments the TLS record protocol with sequence numbers used for ordering and replay detection.

-[EDITOR'S NOTE: TLS can also compress, but this has been found to be a security weakness.
+Several protocols are layered on top of the record protocol.
+These include the handshake, alert, and change cipher spec protocols.
+There is also the data protocol, used to carry application traffic.
+The handshake protocol is used to establish cryptographic  and compression parameters when a connection is first set up.
+In DTLS, this protocol also has a basic fragmentation and retransmission capability and a cookie-like mechanism to resist DoS attacks.
-It is not described here.]
+(TLS compression is not recommended at present).
+The alert protocol is used to inform the peer of various conditions, most of which are terminal for the connection.
+The change cipher spec protocol is used to synchronize changes in cryptographic parameters for each peer.

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport